 Upon your arrival in Switzerland you will take a train to Lucerne, where this tour will start.
-Typically, the group will meet I the hotel lobby at 1:00 PM for an afternoon excursion to Mt.
+The group will meet in the hotel lobby at 12:30 PM for an orientation and afternoon excursion to Mt.
 Pilatus.
-There will also be a group orientation and a welcome dinner that evening.
-Lucerne is less than an hour by train from Zurich and easy to get to.
+There will also be a welcome dinner that evening.
+Lucerne is 1 hour by train from Zurich and trains will depart every hour.
 The hotel we stay at is conveniently located just a couple of blocks from the train station and we will provide a map with instructions on how to get there.

-We keep our group size small-typically between 8 and 14 guests-so that you can receive the highest level of service and attention.
-On occasion, we will have a private group with more than 12 guests and we can accommodate them on a private guided tour.
+We keep our group size small-typically between 14 and 15 guests-so that you can receive the highest level of service and attention.
+If you already have a full group that you would like to travel with, we can accommodate them on a private guided tour.

-This is probably the most frequently-asked question for this tour.
+This is probably the most frequently asked question for this tour.
 You will need to get your own luggage to the hotel in Lucerne where the tour starts, but Alpenwild has arranged for assistance with luggage handling for the majority of this tour.
-On one day, (Glacier Express train day) you will need to be able to assist with getting luggage on and off the train... although we do have hotel porters that will help geting it to/from the train station.
+On one day, (Glacier Express train day) you will assist with getting luggage on and off the train... although we do have hotel porters that will help getting it to/from the train station.
 On all of the other days, your luggage will be picked up at the hotel in the morning and delivered directly to the hotel we are traveling to.
-This way all you need to take with you is a day pack to carry the items you may need for the day.
-We encourage you to bring only one checked suitcase that can roll and a day pack/bag to take with you each day.
+This way all you need to take with you is a daypack to carry the items you may need for the day.
+We encourage you to bring only one checked suitcase that can roll and a day pack/bag to take with you each day on the trains.

 Yes!
 You will be met by an Alpenwild guide at your hotel in Lucerne on the day the tour starts.
-When we mail out your tour documents (30 days prior), we will confirm the meeting time…. but it is typically about 1:00 PM.
 Our tour guides will be with you during the entire tour to share their insight and knowledge about Switzerland culture and attractions.
 You will enjoy daily train rides, excursions and meals together, although it is common in the afternoons to have a bit of free time before meeting back up with the group for dinner.

 This tour includes 9 hotel nights, all transportation during the tour, excursions, luggage transfers, and an expert Alpenwild guide to provide you with the best Swiss experience possible.
 We include breakfasts and dinners on this tour, however on the second to last day of the tour, the group will have a farewell lunch together instead of dinner.
 Note that these are marked by BLD on our website’s daily itinerary (B=Breakfast, L=Lunch, D=Dinner).
 Although lunch isn’t included on this tour, your guides will provide options for lunch.
 In some cases, you will be able to order lunch on a train or boat ride and other times you will stop somewhere to eat or pick something up to take with you.